1 Bg 9-1972: The Most Confidential Knowledge

 > there are others which are already fructified and are

-49 As explained in the twenty-eighth verse of the Seventh
+> as explained in the twentieth verse of the Seventh Chapter.

-> Chapter, a person who has completely ended the reactions of
+> person who has completely ended the reactions of

 > all sinful activities and who is fully engaged in pious